Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Combining Evolutionary Algorithm with Integer Programming for the MKP

-When updating the solution set $SS$ with a new solution $s$, the \textsc{updateSS} procedure adds $s$ into $SS$, and removes the one with the smallest scoring function $V(s)$ defined as:
+When updating the $population$ with a new solution $s$, the \emph{updatePopulation} procedure adds $s$ into $population$, and removes the one with the smallest scoring function $V(s)$ defined as:

 where $\alpha \in [0-1]$ is a parameter, $distance$ is the Hamming distance, $c_i$ is defined in formula (1), the $min$ and $max$ denote the minimum and maximum ones of the corresponding scores respectively.
-We always keep current best solution in $SS$.
+We always keep current best solution in $population$.
 If current best solution has the smallest $V(s)$, then we remove the one with the second smallest $V(s)$.
-Note that if $s$ is already in $SS$, the \textsc{updateSS} procedure does nothing.
+Note that if $s$ is already in $population$, the \emph{population} will not updated.